-Every night is party night in Barbados – there are lots of activities to do on both the island’s south and west coast which collectively add to the hectic but fun night life in Barbados.
+Every night is party night in Barbados – with lots of activities to do on both the island’s south and west coast which add to the fun nightlife in Barbados.

-There are two choices on this night: either you can go to Harbour Lights, Bay Street, Bridgetown, which offers a beach BBQ and tropical floor show followed by a drinks free party where you can dance the night away under the stars, or there are other locations offering nightlife entertainment with sumptuous meals.
+You can go to Harbour Lights, Bay Street, Bridgetown, which offers a beach BBQ and tropical floor show followed by drinks free party where you can dance the night away under the stars, or there are other locations providing nightlife entertainment with sumptuous meals.

-Again tonight you have a choice but St. Lawrence Gap is where it’s at.
-There are many available spots where there is much to enjoy in terms of both food and entertainment.
+Again tonight you have a choice but St. Lawrence Gap is a happening place to be.
+There are many available spots where there is much to enjoy regarding both food and entertainment.

 While on the west coast on Thursday’s, visit 2nd Street in Holetown to party the night away at one of the many bars in the area.

 Visit the Mews Restaurant, Spago, or Elbow Room for a different mood within steps of each other.